onc-healthit/lantern-back-end/capabilityreceiver/README.md

 ### Capability Receiver

-Takes messages off of the queue that include the capability statements of endpoints as well as additional data about the http interaction with the endpoint.
-Processes the endpoints (including linking them) and adds the data to the database.
+Takes messages off of the queue that include either the Capability Statement of an endpoint or the response from a $versions operation, as well as additional data about the http interaction with the endpoint.
+Runs validations, pulls out all defined resources in the Capability Statement, as well as all fields and extensions in the Capability Statement with data.
+Matches the endpoint to CHPL vendor and product information in the database.
+Saves the data in the database.

 ## Configuration
-The FHIR Endpoint Manager reads the following environment variables:
+The Capability Receiver reads the following environment variables:

 **These variables can use the default values *in development*.
 These should be set on the production system.**